Category Archives: Architecture

 St. Paul’s Peril

-Scouting New York: Over the past few months, I’ve been getting letters from readers about an abandoned school in Garden City, Long Island, called St. Paul’s, on the verge of being demolished.
-Last Friday, I hopped the train with my … Continue reading
+Over the past few months, I’ve been getting letters from readers about an abandoned school in Garden City, Long Island, called St. Paul’s, on the verge of being demolished.
+Last Friday, I hopped the train with my bike and camera to have a look for myself.

 Restored chandeliers installed at Washington Irving Intermediate School